Symmetry Exploits for Bayesian Cubature Methods: Fully Symmetric Bayes--Sard Cubature

 The Bayes--Sard weights $\b{w}_X^k$, like the standard Bayesian cubature weights, have a worst case interpretation:

 subject to the linear constraints $\sum_{i=1}^N w_i \phi_j(\b{x}_i) = I(\phi_j)$ for $j = 1,\ldots,Q$~\cite{DeVore2017}.

 The Bayes--Sard method has some important theoretical and practical advantages over the standard Bayesian cubature method, which motivate us to study it in detail: \begin{itemize} \item The posterior mean $\mu_N(f^\dagger)$ is exactly equal to the integral $I(f^\dagger)$ if $f^\dagger \in \pi$.
-In particular, if $\pi$ contains a non-zero constant function then $\sum_{i=1}^N w_{X,i}^k = 1$ so that the cubature rule is \emph{normalised}.
+In particular, if $\pi$ contains a non-zero constant function then $\sum_{i=1}^N w_{X,i}^k = 1$ so that the cubature rule is \emph{normalised} (however, non-negativity of the weights is not guaranteed\footnote{\rev{It is possible to employ a positivity constraint~\cite{Ehler2018}, but in that case there is no convenient closed-form expression for the weights and the Bayesian interpretation is sacrificed.}}).
 This can improve the stability of the method in high-dimensional settings \cite{Karvonen2018c}.
-In general, if $\pi$ is the set of polynomials up to a certain order $q$, then the posterior mean is recognised as a cubature rule of algebraic degree $q$~\cite[Def.\ 3.1]{Cools1997}. \item Given any cubature rule $\mu(f^\dagger) = \sum_{i=1}^N w_i f^\dagger(\b{x}_i)$ for specified $w_i \in \mathbb{R}$ and $\b{x}_i \in M$, and given any covariance function $k$, one can find an $N$-dimensional function space $\pi$ such that $\mu_N = \mu$.
-Furthermore, the posterior standard deviation $\sigma_N$ coincides with the worst-case error of the cubature rule $\mu$ in the Hilbert space induced by $k$~\cite[Sec.\ 2.4]{Karvonen2018c}.
+In general, if $\pi$ is the set of polynomials up to a certain order $q$, then the posterior mean is recognised as a cubature rule of algebraic degree $q$~\cite[Definition~3.1]{Cools1997}. \item Given any cubature rule $\mu(f^\dagger) = \sum_{i=1}^N w_i f^\dagger(\b{x}_i)$ for specified $w_i \in \mathbb{R}$ and $\b{x}_i \in M$, and given any covariance function $k$, one can find an $N$-dimensional function space $\pi$ such that $\mu_N = \mu$.
+Furthermore, the posterior standard deviation $\sigma_N$ coincides with the worst case error of the cubature rule $\mu$ in the Hilbert space induced by $k$~\cite[Section~2.4]{Karvonen2018c}.
 This demonstrates that any cubature rule can be interpreted as the posterior mean under an infinitude of prior models, providing a bridge between classical and Bayesian cubature methods. \end{itemize}

 The dimension of the linear system in \eqref{eqn:BSC-weights} is $N + Q$.
 Thus the computational cost associated with the Bayes--Sard method is strictly greater than that of standard Bayesian cubature; at least $\mathcal{O}(N^3)$ in general.
 It is therefore of considerable practical interest to ask whether symmetry exploits can also be developed for the Bayes--Sard method.